-At the Meeting the Board of Directors will seek stockholder approval of the Omnibus Plan adopted by the Board of Directors on July 19, 2022.
-The Omnibus Plan replaces the Company's 2020 Share Option Plan, approved by stockholders at the Company's annual meeting held on November 23, 2020.
+At the Meeting the Board of Directors will seek stockholder approval of the continuation of the Omnibus Plan adopted by the Board of Directors on July 19, 2022 and approved by stockholders at the Company's annual stockholder meeting held on September 15, 2022.

-The summary of the key terms of the Omnibus Plan set out above is not complete and is qualified in its entirety by reference to the Omnibus Plan, a copy of which is attached as Schedule "C" to this Proxy Statement and filed under the Company's SEDAR profile at www.sedar.com and under the Company's EDGAR profile at www.sec.gov.
+The summary of the key terms of the Omnibus Plan set out above under the section in Item 1 titled "Securities Authorized for Issuance Under Equity Compensation Plans - Equity Incentive Compensation Plan" is not complete and is qualified in its entirety by reference to the Omnibus Plan, a copy of which is available under the Company's SEDAR profile at www.secagov.
 The Omnibus Plan will also be available for inspection at the Meeting.